imdhemy/google-play-billing/README.md

 Subscriptions automatically renew until they are canceled.
 A subscription can go through the following states:

-* Active: User is in good standing and has access to the subscription.
+* **Active**: User is in good standing and has access to the subscription.
-* Cancelled: User has cancelled but still has access until expiration.
+* **Cancelled**: User has cancelled but still has access until expiration.
-* In grace period: User experienced a payment issue, but still has access while Google is retrying the payment method.
+* **In grace period**: User experienced a payment issue, but still has access while Google is retrying the payment method.
-* On hold: User experienced a payment issue, and no longer has access while Google is retrying the payment method.
+* **On hold**: User experienced a payment issue, and no longer has access while Google is retrying the payment method.
-* Paused: User paused their access, and does not have access until they resume.
+* **Paused**: User paused their access, and does not have access until they resume.
-* Expired: User has cancelled and lost access to the subscription.
+* **Expired**: User has cancelled and lost access to the subscription.
 The user is considered churned at expiration.

-### 2.2 Handling the subscription lifecycle
+### Handling the subscription lifecycle
-A subscription can go through various state changes throughout its [lifecycle](#21-life-of-a-purchase) and your app needs to respond to each change
+A subscription can go through various state changes throughout its [lifecycle](#life-of-a-purchase) and your app needs to respond to each change
 .
 To check the subscriber's state, your app can query using the Purchases.subscriptions:get (provided by this package) in the Google Play Developer API.